Notes on installing archlinux from scratch

 4 Connect to the internet

-utility, choose the wifi name and set the WPA key.
+Use the wifi-menu utility, choose the wifi name and set the WPA key.
 To use

-network, first create a wlp12s0-eduroam
+eduroam network, first create a wlp12s0-eduroam file inside /etc/netctl

 directory.
 Edit it and add the following lines